SoheilSaya/elevat/README.md

-everything u need for a personal assistant im still workin on it
+everything u need for a personal assistant
+....im still workin on it